mv96/mm_extraction/README.md

 5. `Finetuning Sequential models`:

+## Related

+This project is part of the [Theoremkb](https://github.com/PierreSenellart/theoremkb) Project and related to it's extension.

 ## FAQ

-#### Can I use these models models to finetune on another task that may be similar to this?
+#### Q1) Can I use these models to fine-tune on a similar task?

-Sure 👍, This is one of the use cases of pretraining the model from scratch although we don't test these models on any other benchmark other than proof/theorem extraction task but it might be really useful to try to finetune these models on a different task, It would really help usa alot.
-Please let us know if you make something amazing with this 🤩.
+Certainly! 👍 Fine-tuning these models on a similar task is one of the valuable use cases.
+While we have primarily tested these models on proof/theorem extraction tasks, they can be adapted for other tasks as well.
+Finetuning on a different task can yield promising results.
+We encourage you to explore the potential and let us know if you achieve something remarkable with them 🤩.

-#### Are these models available in pytorch ?
+#### Q2) Are these models available in PyTorch?

-Unfortunately NO, getting these models are only available in Tensorflow at the moment.
+Regrettably, these models are currently only available in TensorFlow.
+At present, we do not provide direct support for PyTorch.
+However, we are continuously expanding our offerings, so please stay updated for any future developments.

 ## Acknowledgements